khulnasoft-lab/design.khulnasoft.com/contents/components/link.md

 ### Behavior

-- A link opens the destination in the same window by default, however, native controls to open a link in a new tab or window aren't suppressed.
+- A link opens the destination in the same window by default.
+- Native controls to open a link in a new tab or window aren't suppressed.
 - A link can use `target="_blank"` if it's intentional that the user cannot use the browser's back function to return to the reference, and that it's clear to the user they are leaving the current experience.

 ### Appearance